msantanderc/Junapedia/README.md

 ## Notes
 - Do NOT commit service role keys.
 Only the anon key belongs in client env vars.
 - Fallback website links perform Google searches when official domains are unknown.
+- GitHub Pages: ensure you access the site with the trailing `/Junapedia/` path during initial DNS propagation.